jina-ai/jina/docs/concepts/executor/docarray-v2.md

 ## (Beta) Client API

-The client will be impacted as well as we will need to provide a way to specify the schema of the data that is return the Executor.
+In the client, you similarly specify the schema that is expected to be returned by the Flow.
 You can pass the return type by using the `return_type` parameter of the `client.post`

 ```{code-block} python
 ---